noir-lang/noir/docs/docs/developers/contracts/syntax/storage/private_state.md

 Singleton is a private state variable that is unique in a way.
 When a Singleton is initialized, a note is created to represent its value.
 And the way to update the value is to destroy the current note, and create a new one with the updated value.

-Like for public state, we define the struct to have context, a storage slot and `note_interface` specifying how the note should be constructed and manipulated.
+Like for public state, we define the struct to have context and a storage slot.
 You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr).

 An example of singleton usage in the account contracts is keeping track of public keys.
 The `Singleton` is added to the `Storage` struct as follows: